Chart Color Schemes

 Brighton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
+Educational participation is high in Brighton, with 25.9% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 7.1% in secondary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education